eugeneko/Snake4D/README.md

 - Yes, the game becomes messy when the snake grows.
 Nothing to do here, 4D just have insanely big information density after projecting on 2D screen.
-There may be up to 14640 (!) snake tail segments in the world.
+There may be up to 14640 (!) snake tail segments in the game world.
 There's just no way one can nicely fit this much geometry on the screen.

 - This game is not really designed to be playable by a human being.